 2018 WWF Too Late Gram

 Instead, we now see more emotive language.
-In fact, studies have shown that nature makes us happy, so relating the destruction of the planet to the mental state isn’t so tenuous a thread.
+In fact, studies have shown that nature makes us happy, so relating the destruction of the planet to the mental state isn’t that tenuous.

-The WWF campaign (above) from last year shows how campaigns are now using relevant channels (social media) and messaging to show how destruction is already taking place.
+The WWF campaign (above) shows how campaigns are now using relevant channels (social media) and messaging to show how destruction is already taking place.
 Unlike the example from 2008, climate change feels more relevant.